 A manager must set benchmarks and realistic goals to get the desired outcomes.
 If employees know the result you’re expecting, all their effort will be directed towards accomplishing that goal.

-Evaluate Employees based on Clear Metrics and Expectations
+Evaluate Employees based on Clear Metrics

 Setting realistic expectations can benefit employees.
 Create metrics based on expectations, and accordingly, evaluate employee performance.